How to Make Fabric Flowers

 Perfect for dressing up a plain outfit, converting into a brooch, or make one to attach to a hair-clip.
-A very simple girly-girl gift idea!
+These beautiful flowers are a versatile girly-girl gift idea!

 For this project, you will need: